 The Olympic Games have long conjured images of sportsmanship, grit, national pride and, of course, talent.
 Whether it’s the Summer or Winter Games, the Olympics have a long history of simultaneously stirring international unity and competitive spirit for participants and fans alike.
 Not to mention pressure – especially for the host country.

 When embarking on such a huge undertaking as hosting the Olympics, both the risk and rewards can be immeasurable.
 Those cities that can even consider the opportunity to host face a great debate: Is hosting the Olympics a privilege or an inconvenience?
-(This question has taken on new significance this year given coronavirus risks and constraints).
+(This question has taken on new significance lately given coronavirus risks and constraints currently on display in China and enforced during the previous summer games in Tokyo).

 Here are three pros and three cons of hosting the Olympics: